 Foster Youth Deserve Quality Parenting and How CASAs Can Help

-Presenters: Robin Allen, former Executive Director of California CASA and current QPI advocate at the Youth Law Center
+Presenter: Robin Allen, former Executive Director of California CASA and current QPI advocate at the Youth Law Center

 Join Robin Allen for a discussion about CASAs role in ensuring every child and youth in foster care receives the parenting they need to heal and thrive.